A B C D E F G H I J K L M N O P Q R S T U V W X Y Z 0-9

 But to us

-Every human is equally important"
+Every being is equally important"

-And while she had no shortage of critics
+And while she had no of critics

-"The Prime Minister is aware that
+"The is that

-I detest every single one of her domestic policies
+I every single one of her domestic policies

-And I have hidden that fact"
+And I never hidden that fact"

-"I the Honorable Gentleman knows
+"I think the Honorable knows

-I have the same contempt
+That I have the same contempt

 For his socialist policies

-As the the people of east Europe
+As the the of east Europe

-Who experienced them..."
+Who have experienced them..."

 She was secure in her faith